lobojoel/CodilityQuestions/README.md

 Few interesting questions in one Project

 This Project has some interesting questions for coding generally will be helpful for interviews.
-The Questions are in the Different Packages.
+The Solutions are in different Packages.

 Some of them are